WHAT CAUSES DAMP IN YOUR HOUSE?

 Condensation occurs when large quantities of water vapour from general everyday living becomes trapped within a property.
 When the warm moist damp air comes into contact with cooler air, or a surface which is at a lower temperature, the result is condensation.
 This can prove ideal for the germination of the commonly associated black mould.

 The key to solving condensation, however, is consistent heating and ventilation.
 By improving the air ventilation within a property you will generally have a beneficial impact on reducing the amount of condensation and black mould issues that you are experiencing within a property.
-To find out more, visit our how to prevent condensation web page.

 If you are worried about a damp problem within your home and the cause of the damp is not obvious, it is always recommended to speak to a specialist.